 The best way to contact us to report a non-emergency incident of antisocial behaviour is by using our online form.
-To use the form, you need to be signed in to your Barking and Dagenham Council My Account.
-If you don't have one, you can register for My Account.

 If you, or you and your neighbours, have reported antisocial behaviour several times and feel no action has been taken, you can request activation of the Community Trigger.